 The Statesboro Mall hosted its largest bridal show ever this past Saturday with more than 40 vendors and an estimated 1,000 attendees.
 Vendors lined the corridors selling everything from honeymoon travel packages to wedding cakes and balloons.

 Clayton Anderson was named recently the Ogeechee River Soil and Water Conservation District Conservationist of the Year in Soil and Water from Bulloch County.

-William "Clate" Ralston Jr. has been named to the Board of Directors of Sea Island Bank, according to an announcement by Bruce Yawn, chairman of the board.
+Dr. Dawn Cartee, president of Ogeechee Technical College in Statesboro, was elected to the board of directors at Sea Island Bank, according to an announcement by Bruce Yawn, the bank's chairman of the board.

 Page 1 of 1